461-RTOS/Core/Documentation/Functions/OsStart.md

 The `OsStart` function hands control to the kernel, allowing the task scheduler to flag the context switcher to run when needed.

+Additionally, `OsStart` creates an idle task, which is used as the entry-point to the kernel.

+*See [Task Scheduler](./../Task%20Scheduler/Scheduler.md) for more information on the Idle Process*

 `OsStart` takes no parameters, and returns an OS_Status signal.

-Additionally, it creates a default task, which is used as the entry-point to the kernel.

 ```C
     OS_Status OsStart(void);